10 Resume Mistakes to Avoid in 2026 for ATS and AI Screening

 3. Writing Responsibilities Instead of Outcomes

-Listing duties shows what was assigned, not what was achieved.
+Another one of the common resume errors is listing job responsibilities without showing the results you achieved.
 In high volume hiring environments, recruiters prioritize candidates who demonstrate impact quickly.

 Another overlooked factor is that AI ranking models often give more weight to action plus outcome patterns.
 Statements that include measurable change or improvement tend to perform better in screening.